rezabmirzaei/Terraform-Associate-Course/03 - Terraform Language/README.md

 Dynamic blocks provide a way to conditionally create blocks within resource or module definitions, allowing you to generate complex configurations dynamically.

 [TODO]

-## Variables

-[TODO]

-### Input Variables

-Input variables allow you to parameterize your Terraform configurations.
-They provide flexibility and can be set externally or within configuration files.

-### Output Values

-Output values allow you to expose specific information about your infrastructure for reference or use in other parts of your configuration.

-### Local Values

-Local values are used to compute intermediate values within a Terraform configuration.
-They enhance maintainability by avoiding redundancy in expressions.

 ---